Quality Control In Manufacturing

-As we stated in various article in Mechanical Base about ANSYS Meshing, the shape of your geometry defines the general options and optimizations of the mesh structure.
-So shape of the geometry that used in Finite Element Methods(FEM) defines the mesh structure.
-ANSYS also has very useful tools to define the mesh structure according to your geometric shape.
-One of them is Proximity Size Function option in ANSYS Meshing.
+As we stated in the various article in Mechanical Base about ANSYS® Meshing, the shape of your geometry defines the general options and optimizations of the mesh structure.
+So the shape of the geometry used in Finite Element Methods(FEM) defines the mesh structure.
+ANSYS® also has very useful tools to define the mesh structure according to your geometric shape.
+One of them is the Proximity Size Function option in ANSYS® Meshing.
 In this article we will show;

-The default option for Size Function in ANSYS Meshing is ‘Adaptive’.
-In this option, the system defines the Size Function values according to your geometric shape and the default values of the selected Size Function is used in ANSYS Meshing.
+The default option for Size Function in ANSYS® Meshing is ‘Adaptive’.
+In this option, the system defines the Size Function values according to your geometric shape and the default values of the selected Size Function are used in ANSYS® Meshing.

-Proximity Size Function gives the advantage of define the minimum element layers in the geometric features that inludes ‘gaps’.
-So if there is a internal volumetric gap or area between two opposing faces, you can define the number of layers of mesh elements in this faces for the accuracy.
+Proximity Size Function gives the advantage of defining the minimum element layers in the geometric features that includes ‘gaps’.
+So if there is an internal volumetric gap or area between two opposing faces, you can define the number of layers of mesh elements in these faces for accuracy.

-You need to define below properties for Proximity Size Function;
+You need to define the below properties for Proximity Size Function;

 Leave your comments and questions below!

 NOTE: All the screenshots and images are used in education and informative purposes.
 Images used courtesy of ANSYS, Inc.